A Lesson from the Life of Joseph

 In view of the God’s impending action in the matter, Joseph advised Pharaoh as recorded in Genesis 41:33-43.
 He said that Pharaoh should find a wise and discerning man and put him in charge of managing the affairs of all Egypt.
 He then advised Pharaoh to appoint authorities to collect a fifth of the crops harvested during the seven years of abundance, and to store the grain under Pharaoh’s authority in various cities.
 These stores were to be kept for food during the seven years of famine.

 Pharaoh and his officials approved of Joseph’s plan.
 When they considered Joseph’s wisdom in interpreting Pharaoh’s dreams and in devising this plan to save the country from ruin during the famine that was to come, they decided there would be no one better than Joseph to manage this effort.
-Pharaoh then put Joseph in charge of his palace and the whole land of Egypt, saying that all of the people of Egypt were to submit to his orders and direction.
+Pharaoh then put Joseph in charge of his palace and the whole land of Egypt, saying that all the people of Egypt were to submit to his orders and direction.
 Joseph was made second in command over all of Egypt, subject only to Pharaoh himself.

 In Genesis 37:2 we read that Joseph was seventeen years old when his troubles began, and in Genesis 41:46 we read that he was thirty years old when he was made second in command over all of Egypt.
 In God’s time, the suffering and hardship that He allowed to affect Joseph’s life had accomplished the purpose He intended.
 After thirteen years of undeserved suffering in slavery and in prison, within the space of a few hours, Joseph was delivered out of the dungeon and put in charge of the entire land of Egypt.